two years I had worked here, not once had

 I was fairly

-Ballantyne had opened up to me like this?
+Ballantyne opened up to me like this?
 I was a complete

-she had trusted me with this intimate story as if I were her long
+she had entrusted me, some random boy, with this intimate story as if I were her long

 lost friend.
 This had been